AverageStardust/bitmelo-editor-unofficial/README.md

 	Bitmelo publish tab is removed: I don't want to deal with accounts, you can still export when you are done

-	Live share only works for code: Only the person that hosts live share can edit art/sound/tilemaps
+	Live share on art/sound/tilemaps: Only the person can edit art/sound/tilemaps at a time, everyone else must lock or close their editor

 	This may be a buggy mess I wrote in 3 days: Backup your "bitmeloExport.json" file often!

 ---

 ## Release Notes

+## 1.2.0

+- Added editor locking
+- Fixed bugs

 ## 1.1.0